nus-cs2103-AY2223S1/ip/docs/index.md

 When you are done with your tasks, mark them as done.
 Or if you've accidentally marked something as done, you can mark it as undone.

+### Automatic saving

+Saves your tasks automatically to storage.

 ## Getting started

 ### Requirements